-Over 65 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
-Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in the grip of a bloody revolution.
+Over 70 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
+Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in tumult.

 What is Les Miserables About?

-Jean Valjean is released from prison after almost 20 years in captivity for stealing silver, however he breaks his parole and flees to start a new life free of crime.
-Eight years later, he has worked hard to give himself and his adopted daughter a better standing in life.
+Jean Valjean is released from prison after almost 20 years in captivity for stealing a loaf of bread, soon after, he breaks his parole and flees to start a new life free of crime.
+Eight years later, he has worked hard to give himself a better standing in life.
 However, none of his endeavours impress his embittered parole-officer - the bloody-minded Javert - who will stop at nothing to see Valjean behind bars once again.

-Like her father, Valjean's beautiful daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the barricade to fight in the revolution.
-Will their love be enough to save him from the army's rifles?
+Like her father, Valjean's beautiful adopted daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the the burgeoning fight for justice in the streets of Paris.
+Will their love be enough to save him from disaster at the barricade?